rrelledge/redislabs-docs/content/rc/administration/account-team-settings.md

 ---
-Title: Account and Team Settings
+Title: Account and team settings
 description:
 weight: 40
 alwaysopen: false
 categories: ["RC"]
 aliases: /rv/administration/account-team-settings/
 ---
-On this page you can view settings for your Redis Cloud account and team.
+On this page you can view settings for your Redis Enterprise Cloud account and team.
 You can also:

 - Add or edit your VAT ID
-- Change the account Time Zone
+- Change the account time zone
 - Add a new Relic license key
 - Configure Multi-Factor Authentication (MFA)